Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: TPE contributions to the elastic cross-section

 Next, we turn to the NLO chiral order diagrams (c) and (d), as well as (e) and (f), obtained by replacing one LO vertex with one NLO vertex, namely, \begin{widetext}

 and

 \end{widetext} These TPE diagrams also have higher-order contributions that we neglect in our NLO evaluations.
-Using IBP methods the contributions, the (c) and (d) diagrams can be expressed in terms of the real part of the IR-finite three-point integral $I(Q|1,1,0,1)$ [cf. Eq.~\eqref{I(1101)}]:
+Using IBP methods the contributions from the (c) and (d) diagrams can be expressed in terms of the real part of the IR-finite three-point integral $I(Q|1,1,0,1)$ given in Eq.(27) [also see Eq.~\eqref{I(1101)}]: